 Be prepared: in the more expensive restaurants you have to pay for starters like bread, cheese and often olives or shrimps (camarao) (from 3 – 10 euro).

-Unrequested starter dishes:
+Unrequested starter dishes

 You won’t pay for starters if you don’t eat them, the waiter will take them away (não, obrigado), ‘no thank you’.
 The waiter will probably bring you some unrequested starter dishes: as those are not free, feel free not to touch them and they will not be charged on your bill (but check it, especially in restaurants with lots of tourists!).
 NOT in this place 🙂

-Espetada: a typical Portuguese dish: 6.90 €, restaurant Carmar Lisbon
+Espetada: a typical Portuguese dish: 6.90 €

 The espetada is a typical Portuguese dish made usually of large chunks of beeff rubbed in garlic and salt, skewered onto a bay leaf stick cooked over hot coals or wood chips.

-Lunch (almoçar): between 12:00 and 15:00
+Lunch (almoçar): between 12:00 and 15:00.
+Dinner from 19:00

 Like in all mediterranean countries lunch (almoçar), is a big affair for Portuguese, served between noon and 3 o’clock, often in a restaurant (and often paid by the employer).